Ktt-Development/ktt-development.github.io/CONTRIBUTING.md

 public static final class
 ```
 - Always use `final` keyword when possible.
+- Use `abstract` classes for classes with static members only.

 #### Variables
 - Use `camelCase` for variable names.